 Who will want to start a business without a plan?
 Whether you want to start a small-scale farm or you want to go commercial, you will need a solid business plan.

-The plan will include what you want to get into, how you will farm the fish and other questions that need answers.
+The plan will include what you want to get into, how you will farm the fish, and other questions that need answers.

 Choose A Location

 The third thing you need to start a tilapia fish farm is a location.
-Choosing a location for tilapia farming unlike catfish farming is very important and could be a determinant to whether or not you will succeed.
+Choosing a location for tilapia farming unlike catfish farming is very important and could be a determinant of whether or not you will succeed.